-Enjoy a hot vacation in the tropics, with lying on the beach, napping in the sun, taking dips in the ocean and surfing Banzai Pipeline.
+Enjoy a hot vacation in the tropics, with lying on the beach, napping in the sun, taking dips in the ocean and surfing Oahu’s North Shore.
+Oahu’s North Shore is home to the famous Banzai Pipeline wave.
 While relaxation may seem like the ultimate holiday, some family members may prefer action, adventure and the natural thrills that come with surfing.

 The Big Waves of Surf Champions in Oahu

 Luckily, Hawaii is both a beach and a surfing paradise and nowhere moreso than at the home of the Banzai Pipeline on the North Shore of O’ahu.
 Teenagers traveling to Hawaii — and anyone who’s a skilled surfer — can enjoy surfing the waves off the same beaches known for world-class reef breaks.